Vectorlite Encryption - Secretware.net

 Vectorlite encryption is scalable - currently implementing 2 dimensional key-tables, which can easily expand to any <N> dimensions should computing resources for analysis continue to grow as they are currently into the future.
 Vectorlite scales on the order of N! factorals (approx) as computing scales linearly in speed and parallelism.
 A 3 dimensional prototype was constructed to demonstrate Vectorlite's scaling potential.

-To comprehend the number of permitted permutations within the 2 key-tables, for a 1 plain 2 dimensional key - the magnitude power of 10 likely has more the 7,000 zeroes.
+To comprehend the number of permitted permutations within the 2 key-tables, for a 1 plain 2 dimensional key - the magnitude power of 10 likely has more the 1,250 zeroes.
 This dwarfs other crypto implementations.
-There are 512 plains permitted, each with that number of possibilities permitted in addition...
+There are 256 (x2) plains permitted, each with that number of possibilities permitted in addition.
+Using the maximum size key, there are approximately 3.x with 318,750 (+/-) zeroes permutations in a key.
+Before the inclusion of randomized false data and the key randomly permutating both at random intervals.

 The US Dept. of Commerce BIS and US NSA have been notified of the version 5M update,